Thanksgiving Weekend and the first December Weekend

 - Non-refundable, non-transferable.

-- YOU CAN NOW PURCHASE TICKETS AT THE DOOR.
-For this evening (Nov 25), please avoid the 6 to 6:30 pm time slot.
+- YOU CAN NOW PURCHASE TICKETS AT WALK UP.
 Be prepared to stand in line, if necessary.

 Program in Pavilion “Snow Globe” (6:15 to 8 p.m.):

 Each evening, programming in the Pavilion “Snow Globe” will alternate between storytelling and music.
-Storytellers from Hesston Public Library and Newton Public Library will read children’s stories at 6:15, 7:00 and 7:45.
+Storytellers from local libraries will read children’s stories at 6:15, 7:00 and 7:45.
 Musical groups will perform for 30 minutes at 6:30 and 7:15 pm.
+Come back to this page for additional programming details.

 Safety guidelines for all attendees (subject to change):